-Please note there are important tax issues to think about if you leave work and claim your pension benefits before age 55 and then start working again.
+Please note there are important tax issues to think about if you leave work and claim your pension benefits before age 55, or 57 from 6 April 2028 and then start working again.
 You must leave a gap of at least one month if you return to either the same employer or another employer in the same corporate group.
 If your new role is not materially different in nature to your previous role, then you must leave a gap of at least six months.